 Clipless mountain bike shoes tend to have a stiffer sole, a lugged outsole and snug, firm upper.
 The stiff sole translates into more efficient energy transfer to the pedals.
 Depending on what type of riding the shoe is geared toward, the sole will vary in stiffness.
 Extremely stiff soles are valued by mountain bike racers while trail enthusiasts tend to look for mountain bike shoes with a medium stiff sole, which are more forgiving on long rides and hike-a-bikes.

 Lugged outsoles provide traction.
-Even the most experienced mountain bikers will get off and walk at some point and you don’t want to be slipping on steep, rocky terrain.
+After all, even the most experienced mountain bikers will get off and walk at some point, and you don’t want to be slipping on steep, rocky terrain.
 While road cycling shoes tend to have slick outsoles, even the most race-oriented mountain bike shoes will have minimal traction to make them more versatile.

 A stiff upper with a snug fit allows less energy to be lost during pedaling.
 Most mountain bike shoes use a combination of hook-and-loop closures and ratcheting buckles for a secure fit.